- oxycodone hydrochloride

 The efficacy of Longtec tablets has been demonstrated in cancer pain, post-operative pain and severe non-malignant pain such as diabetic neuropathy, postherpetic neuralgia, low back pain and osteoarthritis.
 In the latter indication, treatment was continued for up to 18 months and proved effective in many patients for whom NSAIDs alone provided inadequate relief.
 The efficacy of Longtec tablets in neuropathic pain was confirmed by three placebo-controlled studies.

 In patients with chronic non-malignant pain, maintenance of analgesia with stable dosing was demonstrated for up to three years.

-The release of oxycodone from Longtec tablets is biphasic with an initial relatively fast release providing an early onset of analgesia followed by a more controlled release, which determines the 12-hour duration of action.
-The mean apparent elimination half-life of Longtec is 4.5 hours, which leads to steady-state being achieved in about one day.
+The release of oxycodone from Longtec tablets is biphasic with an initial relatively fast release providing an early onset of analgesia followed by a more controlled release, which determines the 12 hour duration of action.

 Release of oxycodone from Longtec tablets is independent of pH.

 Longtec tablets have an oral bioavailability comparable with conventional oral oxycodone, but the former achieve maximal plasma concentrations at about 3 hours rather than about 1 to 1.5 hours.
 Peak and trough concentrations of oxycodone from Longtec tablets 10 mg administered 12-hourly are equivalent to those achieved from conventional oxycodone 5 mg administered 6-hourly.